MarcoDamas/sosidoso/README.md

-# sosidoso
+# SOS.IDOSO
-Simple app for seniors to request quick help in emergencies or for support (e.g., meds, transport, contact).
+A simple and accessible app that allows seniors or their families to quickly ask for help in situations of emergency, loneliness, or need for support (e.g., medication reminders, transport, family contact, etc.).